 Use paper grocery bags to draw your signs on then fill the bottom with heavy rocks, stuff with newspaper and staple shut.
 Ta da! – easy, portable signs that you can just place on the ground.
 If you use crayon to make your signs, the lettering won’t run if it gets wet.
 I use a permanent marker and make the lettering extra extra wide.
 The yardsale signs that look like they were written with a ballpoint pen drive me nuts! — The Yard Sale Queen

-Remember, you want your sign to be readable from a long distance away, so use very thick lettering.
+Remember, you want your sign to be readable from a long distance away, so use very thick lettering and as few words as possible.
 Also, the larger your sign is, the better.
 Posterboard size is best.
 On most roadways, people are traveling too fast to be able to read whatever is printed on a standard 8-1/2″ x 11″ piece of paper.

 Tip: No matter the size of your paper or board, try to leave some white space, and only include the “bare necessities” — those few lines of text listed above.
 Too much information becomes difficult to read.

-You could also take a cardboard box and tape colorful posterboard-sized paper to each side with the details of your sale.
+You could also tape colorful posterboard-sized paper (with the details of your sale) to each side of a cardboard box.
 This sort of 3-D sign attracts a lot of attention!

 More great tips for making yard sale signs.